blbgo/runner/README.md

 Finally (either because there was an error at any point or because the runner.Main Run method returned) any produced values that implement io.Closer or general.DelayCloser will have there Close method called.

+The functions passed to main must only take parameters of interface type or slice of interfaces.
+They must return only interfaces and an optional error as the last return value.

+Note that if the same interface is provided more than once then a slice of that interface is what must be depended on.

 ## License